cloudrac3r/out-of-your-element/docs/how-to-add-a-new-event-type.md

                                         await eventDispatcher.onThreadCreate(client, message.d)
 ```

 `event-dispatcher.js` will now check if the event seems reasonable and is allowed in this context.
 For example, we can only update pins if the channel is actually bridged somewhere.
-This should be another quick check which passes to an action to do the API calls:
+After the check, we'll call the action:

 ```diff
 diff --git a/d2m/event-dispatcher.js b/d2m/event-dispatcher.js